 Like veterinary nurses, veterinary assistants may work in a variety of environments.
 Depending on your experience and preferences, you may prefer positions with more direct contact with animals or those more focused on interacting with clients.

 Qualifications: Vary according to the job.
 Some jobs may require experience with animals but no formal qualifications.

-Job Description: Caring for animals which may include feeding, grooming, training, cleaning and assisting with veterinary tasks.
+Job Description: Caring for animals may include feeding, grooming, training, cleaning and assisting with veterinary tasks.

 Salary: Job Outlook estimates the average weekly salary for attendants and trainers to be around $957/week, with strong future growth.
 This is dependent, however, on the number of hours worked, which can be quite variable in these roles.

 Animal attendants and trainers help to care for animals in zoos, research facilities, wildlife parks, and other places and organisations where animals are kept.
 If you are interested in pursuing a career such as a veterinary nurse or veterinarian, getting an entry-level job as an animal attendant is a good preparation – this type of job gets you accustomed to working with animals.

 If you love horses, there are many jobs that involve caring for them.
 These include stable jobs, stud hands, events assistants, horse farm managers, trainers, riding instructors, trail ride assistants, equine retail professionals, farriers, and more.
 Veterinary nurses and assistants may also work for veterinarians in an equine veterinary practice.

 Qualifications: Vary according to the job.
 For any job involving horses, it would be helpful to have a certification such as ACM20217 Certificate ll in Horse Care.